python/mypy/docs/source/kinds_of_types.rst

 .. _strict_optional:

-Experimental strict optional type and None checking
+Strict optional type and None checking
 ***************************************************

 Currently, ``None`` is a valid value for each type, similar to ``null`` or ``NULL`` in many languages.
-However, you can use the experimental ``--strict-optional`` command line option to tell mypy that types should not include ``None`` by default.
+However, you can use the ``--strict-optional`` command line option to tell mypy that types should not include ``None`` by default.
 The ``Optional`` type modifier is then used to define a type variant that includes ``None``, such as ``Optional[int]``: